Adoption and Beyond

 about my adopted life in an Air Force family, the separations, the moves, the uncertainty, the quest for self, and the discovery of my family of origin.

-I write about the joy and toil of professional gardening in my 40's and 50's in the Philadelphia area.
+* I write about the joy and toil of professional gardening in my 40's and 50's in the Philadelphia area.

 * I write about the hemorrhagic stroke that altered my life at age 57, and how I came to terms with rehabilitation and recovery.

 * I acknowledge the act and art of Writing as transformative and therapeutic; physically and psychologically.

 Empty Lot Tanka

 Safety scissors snip seed heads

 with ribbons in my hair.